 This aspect is one of the reasons why many non-Muslims have now taken to fasting alongside their Muslim friends and family members.

-As bountiful as the spiritual and physical benefits of fasting are, however, it can be challenging, and entirely possible for one to feel short of strength and energy.
+However, as bountiful as the spiritual and physical benefits of fasting are, it can be challenging and entirely possible to feel short of strength and energy.

 Fortunately, staying healthy during the 30 days of Ramadan and maintaining focus — especially for entrepreneurs, direct sellers and many others who continue to work during this time — isn’t too difficult.
 All you need is to maintain your resolve and adhere to a few simple and practical tips.